louesejackson/louesejackson.github.io/_projects/contactimage.md

             "/assets/clients/contactimage/feature06.jpg",
             "/assets/clients/contactimage/feature07.jpg",
             "/assets/clients/contactimage/feature08.jpg"]
+caption: Contact Image Brochure
 layout: project
 ---
 8-page brochure for Contact Image, a trade show and expo large format printing company.
 This shows the die-lines for the brochure cover that was created specifically to size.
 English and French version were required.